How to Install Exalate for Salesforce on Docker?

 Problems while running the Exalate server for Salesforce

-Logs will be generated under the directory: /opt/salesforcenode/data/logs.
+Logs are generated under the directory: /opt/salesforcenode/data/logs

 Refer to these logs to get more information about possible problems and communicate with our support if you need any assistance.